frank-sc/F3F-Tool-V1/docs/F3F-Tool Manual.md

 _Picture: Slope setup before and after scanning the points.<br> '270 degrees' means, the slope orientation is exactly west._

 ##  3.3.
 F3B Course Setup
 Setup for a F3B Course is slightly different.
 To avoid running into the middle of the course the setup can be done from A-Base.
-Only the starting position (A-Base) and a secont point in direction of the course are scanned.
+Only the starting position (A-Base) and a second point in direction of the course are scanned.
 Precision increases again with the distance of the two points.

 To setup your F3B-Course:<br>
 - select **'Menu / Applications / F3F Tool – Course Setup'**